-- TPSU/48 plug-in modules. - TPSU/48-30-1K modules, equipped in SUB-PSUN-MU/48 sub-racks. - DC-powered Remote Power Supply Distributor equipped with TRPSU/48-58-2K, DC/DC power supply modules. - Next Generation Optical Transceivers. - Next Generation Master and Secondary Point-to- Point rack-mount units.
+- TPSU/48 plug-in modules.

+- TPSU/48-30-1K plug-in modules, equipped in SUB-PSUN-MU/48 sub-racks.

+- DC-powered Remote Power Supply Distributor, equipped with TRPSU/48-58-2K, DC/DC power supply modules.

+- Next Generation Optical Transceivers.

+- Next Generation Master and Secondary Point-to-Point rack-mount units.

+- Next Generation RF Points of Interface.

+- Next Generation O-RAN Points of Interface.

-Note: You can connect the Next Generation Components (Optical Transceivers, Master and Secondary Point-to- Point rack-mount units) to an external DC power source or to the DAS sub-racks providing power supply.
-To connect the Next Generation components to the DAS components providing power supply refer to "Connecting Internal DC Power Supply" on page 88.
+Note: You can connect the Next Generation Components (Optical Transceivers, Point-to-Point rack-mount units, Multi-band and O-RAN Points of Interface) to an external DC power source or to the DAS sub-racks providing power supply.
+To connect the Next Generation components to the DAS components providing power supply refer to "Connecting Internal DC Power Supply" on page 109.

-It is important that before you start work on any equipment, you read the "Safety Rules" on page 120 and the following warning statements.
+It is important that before you start work on any equipment, you read the "Safety Rules" on page 145 and the following warning statements.

-- Before you start work on any equipment, make sure it is isolated from the power supply source. - Make sure that the power supply source provides the nominal voltage prescribed. - When installing the DC power supplied equipment, you must connect the positive terminal of the DC mains supply to protective earth, Common DC Return (DC-C) configuration. - According to the manufacturer, the Master Unit DC power supply module shall be installed in an isolated secondary circuit, which is separated from primary circuit by Reinforce or Double insulation. - The following are the DC power supply cord requirements: - The color of the wires inside the power cord should be compliant with the standard wire coloring in the country of installation. - The detachable DC power supply cord set must meet the requirements for indoor or outdoor use, in accordance with the standards of the country of installation. - The detachable DC power supply cord set shall comply with the following requirements: - nominal voltage 72Vdc - maximum operating temperature ≥ 75°C (167°F) - For US/Canada market: - Minimum cord length is 1.5m, with certain constructions (such as external power supplies) allowed to consider both input and output cord lengths into the requirement. - Power supply cords must be no longer than 4.5m, if used in ITE Rooms. - Flexible power supply cords must be compatible with Article 400 of the NEC and Tables 11 and 12 of the CEC. - Power supply cords for outdoor equipment must be suitable outdoor use type as required by Section 400.4 of the NEC and Rule 4-012 of the CEC, that is, marked water resistant, outdoor, W or W-A.
+- Before you start work on any equipment, make sure it is isolated from the power supply source. - Make sure that the power supply source provides the nominal voltage prescribed. - When installing the DC power supplied equipment, you must connect the positive terminal of the DC mains supply to protective earth, Common DC Return (DC-C) configuration. - According to the manufacturer, the Master Unit DC power supply module shall be installed in an isolated secondary circuit, which is separated from primary circuit by Reinforce or Double insulation. - The following are the DC power supply cord requirements: - The color of the wires inside the power cord should be compliant with the standard wire coloring in the country of installation. - The detachable DC power supply cord set must meet the requirements for indoor or outdoor use, in accordance with the standards of the country of installation. - The detachable DC power supply cord set shall comply with the following requirements: - nominal voltage 72Vdc - maximum operating temperature \geq 75°C (167°F)

-- Power supply cords must have attachment plugs rated not less than 125 percent of the rated current of the equipment.
+- For US/Canada market: - Minimum cord length is 1.5m, with certain constructions (such as external power supplies) allowed to consider both input and output cord lengths into the requirement. - Power supply cords must be no longer than 4.5m, if used in ITE Rooms. - Flexible power supply cords must be compatible with Article 400 of the NEC and Tables 11 and 12 of the CEC. - Power supply cords for outdoor equipment must be suitable outdoor use type as required by Section 400.4 of the NEC and Rule 4-012 of the CEC, that is, marked water resistant, outdoor, W or W-A. - Power supply cords must have attachment plugs rated not less than 125 percent of the rated current of the equipment.

-4.2.8.1 - Connecting DC Power to the Master Unit Power Supply Components
+4.2.9.1 - Connecting DC Power to the Master Unit Power Supply Components

-TPSU/48
+• TPSU/48